-On the final part of the tour, the team attends a luncheon and reception with the Reclaiming Futures Fellowship Team, business owners, and other community stakeholders to commemorate the collaborative work of community members, judges, educators, probation counselors and service providers.
+On the final part of the tour, the team attends a luncheon and reception with the Reclaiming Futures Fellowship Team, business owners, and other community stakeholders to commemorate the collaborative work of community members, judges, educators, probation counselors, and service providers.
 Many other people from the community are celebrated for the outstanding work they do with youth and families beyond treatment and the court system.

 Faith leaders describe outreach and mentoring happening throughout the county, and business owner's showcase employment training and apprenticeship opportunities that have created numerous living-wage jobs for youth and young adults.
+The afternoon ends with the King County Prosecutor thanking the community for continued collaboration and for ongoing attention to equity and results collaboration and for ongoing attention to equity and results, which has led to decreases in crime and the development of strong and vibrant communities.

-The afternoon ends with the King County All child-serving institutions and organizations work collaboratively across disciplines to provide equitable support and services to children of every socio-economic background with a focus on deconstructing and dismantling institutional racism.
+All child-serving institutions and organizations work collaboratively across disciplines to provide equitable support and services to children of every socio-economic background with a focus on deconstructing and dismantling institutional racism.